TseyiMayuku/Airbnb_Clone_Html-css/README.md

-This is a project to develop static Airbnb Clone homepage
+This is a project to develop static Airbnb Clone homepage only